Lyndon Fitzgerald Pace: Arrest, trial and imprisonment

 On October 3, 1992, Lyndon Fitzgerald Pace was arrested for multiple burglaries in the Vine City neighborhood.
-He had previous convictions for drug possession and burglaries; his notable burglary being the December 28, 1990, burglary of Coretta Scott King's home, from which he stole a radio.
+He had previous convictions for drug possession and burglaries; his most notable burglary being the December 28, 1990, burglary of Coretta Scott King's home, from which he stole a radio.
 He pled guilty to these charges on February 15, 1991, and served several months in prison, where he was described as a model inmate.
 He was released on July 11, 1991, due to problems with prison overcrowding.
 Authorities started focusing on him after the September 30, 1992, robbery of 83-year-old Susie Sublett in Vine City, in which the intruder, later identified as Pace, threatened to shoot her with a .22 caliber pistol he found under a pillow.

 On November 25, 1992, Atlanta Police Chief Eldrin A. Bell announced that Lyndon Pace was now the prime suspect in the Vine City killings.
 Officials later that week announced that DNA evidence from semen samples also matched the accused man.
 On February 20, 1996, Pace was put on trial for four of the rape-murders.
 The prosecutor, Attorney Herman Sloan, said that blood and hair samples from the accused matched the murder scenes, while the defense lawyer, Nancy Mau, argued that the scientific evidence meant nothing and that they were simply prosecuting a "convenient man."

 On March 5, 1996, Lyndon Pace was convicted of the murders and other crimes, including the attempted rape of a 12-year-old girl in 1987 and the 1990 break-in of King's home.
 Despite pleas from the perpetrator's family and the objections of the defense attorney, Lyndon Fitzgerald Pace was sentenced to death, not showing any emotion during the sentencing.
-As of 2020, he remains on Georgia's death row.
+As of January 2025, he remains on Georgia's death row.

 In January 2005, following multiple other burglaries, Coretta Scott King moved away from the family home in Vine City to a new condominium in Buckhead.
 In the article, the encounter with Pace was noted.